udoprog/tiny-async-java/docs/why-async.md

 Again, we react when all the results become available by concatenating them.

 In the above paragraphs, _Reacting_ typically means handing a task to an already active thread on a pool.
-If the pattern is followed, they rarely block, this means that the pool can be sized intelligently (e.g. match the number of actual computing cores).
+If the async pattern is employed they rarely block, and that makes the job of sizing the pool easier.
+For one you can for most cases match the number of available cpus.

 ## Tricky Thread Scheduling